nathanembaye/imagerepository/README.md

 ## Other

 - I shared the Lambda files from AWS that otherwise would have been unviewable.
-- I emphasized functionality not UI since it is for a Backend Developer + Infrastructure/Site Reliability Engineering challenge :)
+- I emphasized functionality not UI since it is a Backend Developer + Infrastructure/Site Reliability Engineering challenge :)